Most Famous Badminton Logos

 Logo Arctic Open

 The Arctic Open emblem is executed in purple, an elegant shade of the tournament.
 The logo’s foundation includes original typography and shuttlecock graphics.
 The tournament’s name is arranged in two tiers, using uppercase letters of a strict geometric sans-serif font.
 The play on letter shapes is notable: proportions are balanced, creating unity in the logo.
-The second tier features an unconventional shuttlecock depiction.
-It is drawn schematically, consisting of just five simple parts put together.
+The second tier features an unconventional depiction of a shuttlecock.
+It is drawn schematically, consisting of just five simple parts.
 Some elements are depicted not by lines but by the space around the details.
-The overall construction appears stylish due to the geometry of forms and evenness of lines.
-This simplicity benefits the tournament since the shuttlecock graphic is recognizable without complex techniques, achieved purely through skillful font and color selection.
-The image conveys the northern tournament’s character: restraint, strictness of forms, moderation, and elegance.
+The overall construction appears stylish due to the geometry of the forms and the evenness of the lines.
+This simplicity benefits the tournament, as the shuttlecock graphic is recognizable without complex techniques, achieved solely through skillful font and color selection.
+The image conveys the character of the northern tournament: restraint, strictness of form, moderation, and elegance.

 European Mixed Team Championships